ahmetfurkankizil/ahmetfurkankizil/README.md

 ### Hi there 👋
+My name is Ahmet Furkan KIZIL and I'm a freshman at Bilkent University in Computer Engineering department.
+I will be taking Java courses this year.
 <!--
 **ahmetfurkankizil/ahmetfurkankizil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.